steevebrush/forknote-pool/README.md

    to their shares. */
 "blockUnlocker": {
     "enabled": true,
-    "interval": 30, //how often to check block statuses in seconds
+    "interval": 180, //how often to check block statuses in seconds

     /* Block depth required for a block to unlocked/mature.
 Found in daemon source as the variable CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW */
-    "depth": 60,
+    "depth": 20,
-    "poolFee": 1.8, //1.8% pool fee (2% total fee total including donations) "devDonation": 0.1, //0.1% donation to send to pool dev - only works with Monero "coreDevDonation": 0.1 //0.1% donation to send to core devs - works with Bytecoin, Monero, Dashcoin, QuarazCoin, Fantoncoin, AEON and OneEvilCoin
+    "poolFee": 1, //1% pool fee (2% total fee total including donations) "devDonation": 0.5, //0.5% donation to send to pool dev "coreDevDonation": 0.5 //0.5% donation to send to core devs },
-},

 /* AJAX API used for front-end website. */
 "api": {
     "enabled": true,
-    "hashrateWindow": 600, //how many second worth of shares used to estimate hash rate "updateInterval": 3, //gather stats and broadcast every this many seconds "port": 8117,
+    "hashrateWindow": 300, //how many second worth of shares used to estimate hash rate "updateInterval": 30, //gather stats and broadcast every this many seconds "port": 8117,
-    "blocks": 30, //amount of blocks to send at a time "payments": 30, //amount of payments to send at a time "password": "test" //password required for admin stats },
+    "blocks": 20, //amount of blocks to send at a time "payments": 20, //amount of payments to send at a time "password": "test" //password required for admin stats },

-/* Coin daemon connection details. */
+/* Iridium RPC daemon connection details. */
 "daemon": {
     "host": "127.0.0.1",
-    "port": 29081
+    "port": 13007
 },

-/* Wallet daemon connection details. */
+/* iridium_simplewallet RPC daemon connection details. */
 "wallet": {
     "host": "127.0.0.1",
-    "port": 29082
+    "port": 13008
 },

-/* Redis connection into. */
+/* Redis connection info. */
 "redis": {
     "host": "127.0.0.1",
     "port": 6379